squid-it/array-to-object/README.md

 # Object Hydrator

-Create object from array data using class typed properties to map data to object
+Create an object from array data by mapping provided array keys to corresponding typed class property names.

-### usage - manual:
+The array keys must match the names of the object properties.

+## Usage - example:
 ```php
 <?php